 It might surprise you to know that the back-to-school shopping season comes in second only to the holidays for total spending.
-According to The National Retail Foundation, this year’s spending is expected to ring in at around $74.9 billion, up 12 percent since 2013.
+According to The National Retail Foundation, this year’s spending is expected to ring in at a record-setting 80.7 billion for all students from kindergarten to college.

 The annual spending spree on backpacks, school supplies and school clothes can put a huge dent in the family budget, and it can be tempting to overspend.
 Here are some ideas on how to save money on back-to-school shopping:

-Comparison shop: Dollar stores, big-box retailers and office supply stores offer deep discounts on many school essentials.
-Save money by seeking out the best prices and stocking up on items children use throughout the year.
+Dollar stores, big-box retailers and office supply stores offer deep discounts on many school essentials.
+Save money on back-to-school shopping by seeking out the best prices and stocking up on items children use throughout the year.
 Bring ads with you and ask stores if they will price match.